AAU-ASE-GroupC-WS2021/canteenMgmtFrontend/README.md

 To run on other browsers and devices, select the `server` configuration and manually connect to `<host address>:5000`.

-Note: in most modern browsers, camera usage is only allowed in secure contexts (`https://...` or `localhost`).
+- `0.0.0.0` is just a placeholder so that it accepts connections from other devices.
+To connect to the server from the same device, use `localhost:5000` or `127.0.0.1:5000`.
+- in most modern browsers, camera usage is only allowed in secure contexts (`https://...` or `localhost`).
 For debugging purposes, Chrome allows specifying exceptions using `chrome://flags/#unsafely-treat-insecure-origin-as-secure`.

 ### Terminal